TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```
 {: title="Creating a specific number of passengers"}

 `createList` is not a library function, it is one of the extensions we added to help us create lists in a very simple way.
-JFixture being designed for Java has some quirks in Kotlin, hiding it in utility functions helps to deal with it nicely:
+JFixture --- being designed for Java --- has some quirks in Kotlin, so hiding them in utility functions helps to write nicer code:
 ```kotlin
 @Suppress("UNCHECKED_CAST") // can't have List<T>::class literal, so need to cast inline fun <reified T : Any> JFixture.createList(size: Int = 3): List<T> =